 Investors who feel that DIY investing is too complicated would enjoy some of the relief that Passiv provides.
 It simplifies how you allocate new deposits, manage your dividends, use dollar-cost averaging, and more.

-If you used to put off rebalancing till later because you did not have the time to crunch the numbers, Passiv has come to the rescue.
+If you used to put off rebalancing till later because you did not have the time to crunch the numbers, Passiv makes the process hassle-free.